Welcome to The Surmang Kagyu Retreat Center

 The Shambhala Teachings are secular in the sense that they are not culturally or religiously biased.
 They are based on the fundamental truth of non reference point experience as the basis of wisdom inherent in our human experience.
 This self-existing wisdom is expressed in the culture, art and spirituality of every human society.
 As a Shambhala practitioner we can find this expression of what Trungpa Rinpoche calls "basic goodness" in many forms.

 During Rinpoche's life he explored Japanese spirituality and culture along with celtic traditions and forms borrowed from the imperial courts of both the orient and occident.
 We should not suppose that we have to adopt these forms wholesale.
-In other words, when we engage these forms it is from the view of the Shambhala teachings on the Great Eastern Sun and basic goodness.
+In other words, when we engage these forms it is from the ultimate view of the Shambhala teachings on the Great Eastern Sun and basic goodness.
 We do not adopt the theistic or primitive views of reality often implicit in these forms when engaging in other religious or contemplative traditions.
 For a Shambhala practitioner one can recognize and engage the teachings of Shambhala through all expressions of human art, spirituality and culture in the same way that the Dzogchen teachings are manifest in every experience.
 If we consider ourselves Shambhala practitioners there should be no confusion on this point.

 A good example of this occurred with the recent death of Queen Elizabeth II.
 Many people, whether they were subjects of the English crown or not , were deeply moved by the funeral procession.
 This communal display is understood from the perspective of natural awareness and mandala principle.